 Personally, I don’t think it’s a good idea because it ruins its original character.
 Closing off the palace section robs the experience.
-In my opinion, the palace section should be open for the visitors.
+In my opinion, the palace section should be open to visitors.
 It will certainly increase its appeal and it will be worth the money.

-Have you read related post on Galtaji Monkey Temple?
+Have you read a related post on Galtaji Monkey Temple?

 Check out other Photo-Walks in Jaipur

 Sisodia Rani Garden is not a huge garden unlike the ones in Srinagar, Kashmir.
 Heritage buildings are always a big attraction among travelers and tourists.
 You are unlikely to find a similar garden anywhere else except Jaipur.
 The only notable one worth mentioning here is Sahelion Ki Bari in Udaipur but its layout is quite different.
 Have you been there or heard about it?
 In my opinion, Sisodia Rani Garden is an offbeat destination in Jaipur that every explorer must visit.

 You can club your visit with Galtaji or Monkey Temple in Jaipur.
 This garden is in the Ghat Ki Guni area.
 Ghat Ki Guni is 15-20 minutes drive from Johari Bazaar.

 Best time to visit

 In winters, it can be visited throughout the day however during summers it is best visited during the early morning.
 Sisodia Rani Garden Timing is from 8 AM to 8 PM.
 There are plans to make it accessible under the night tourism scheme as well.
 Entry Fee for Indians is Rs 50 and Rs 200 for foreign tourists.